 This type progresses very slowly.
-The patient may not feel any side effects; even slight loss of vision may go unnoticed.
+The patient may not feel any side effects; even a slight loss of vision may go unnoticed.
 In this type of glaucoma, numerous individuals don’t get restorative help until changeless harm has just happened.

 This is a rarer type of glaucoma that specialists don’t completely get it.
 Despite the fact that eye weight is typical, optic nerve harm still happens.
 It may be because of reduced blood supply to the optic nerve.

-This is a type of open angle glaucoma and commonly creates during ahead of schedule or center adulthood.
+This is a type of open-angle glaucoma and commonly creates during ahead of schedule or center adulthood.
 Color cells, which emerge from the iris, are scattered inside the eye.
 On the off chance that these cells develop in the channels that channel liquid from the eye, they can agitate the typical stream of liquids in the eye, prompting an ascent in eye pressure.

 What are the symptoms of glaucoma?

 The signs and symptoms of essential open-angle glaucoma and acute angle-closure glaucoma are very extraordinary:

 Symptoms of primary open-angle glaucoma